-Most newly infected individuals test positive by two months after infection.
-But in rare cases it may take up to six months for an ELISA test to turn positive after exposure to HIV.
-Abstinence or using latex barriers such as a condom or a dental dam is necessary to avoid potential infection of HIV and other sexually transmitted infections.
-If you have HIV and are pregnant, talk with your doctor about what needs to be done to reduce the risk of HIV infection in your unborn child.
+Most newly infected people test positive around two months after being exposed to the virus.
+But in rare cases it may take up to six months to develop HIV antibodies.
+Use a condom during sex to avoid getting or passing on HIV or other STDs.
+If you have HIV and are pregnant, talk with your doctor about reducing the risk to your unborn child.

-Colorectal cancer is the second most common cause of death from cancer overall, and ranks third for women after lung and breast cancer.
-The majority of colon cancers develop from colon polyps that are growths on the inner surface of the colon.
-After cancer develops it can invade or spread to other parts of the body.
-The way to prevent colon cancer is to remove colon polyps before they turn cancerous.
+Colorectal cancer is the second most common cause of cancer death after lung cancer.
+Most colon cancers come from polyps (abnormal masses) that grow on the inner lining of the large intestine.
+The polyps may or may not be cancerous.
+If they are, the cancer can spread to other parts of the body.
+Removing polyps early, before they become cancerous, can prevent it completely.

 Screening for Colorectal Cancer

 A colonoscopy is a common screening test for colorectal cancer.
-A doctor views the entire colon using a flexible tube and a camera.
-Polyps can often be removed at the time of the test.
-A similar alternative is a flexible sigmoidoscopy that examines only the lower part of the colon.
-If you are at average risk, screening usually starts at age 50.
+While you're mildly sedated, a doctor inserts a small flexible tube equipped with a camera into your colon.
+If she finds a polyp, she can often remove it right then.
+Another type of test is a flexible sigmoidoscopy, which looks into the lower part of the colon.
+If you're at average risk, screening usually starts at age 50.

-Being proactive and discussing screening tests with your doctor makes good health sense.
-Some tests, such as a Pap test or breast exam should be a routine part of every woman's health care.
-Other tests become more or less important based on your risks.
-Proper screening won't always prevent a disease.
-But it can find a disease early enough to give you the best chance of overcoming it.
+It's good health sense to talk with your doctor about screening tests.
+Some tests, such as a Pap test or breast exam, should be a routine part of every woman’s health care.
+Other tests might be necessary based on your risk factors.
+Proper screening won’t always prevent a disease, but it can often find a disease early enough to give you the best chance of overcoming it.